 If you opted to receive credit vouchers for our canceled productions, we mailed a summary of your credits in late July 2020.
 Credits can be applied toward a FLEX subscription or toward single tickets throughout the 20-21 season.
 You can complete your order by calling our box office at 650-329-0891, Tuesday–Friday, 11am–4pm.

-When will you be mailing subscriber tickets?
+Did you mail subscriber tickets?

 What about subscriber Buddy Passes?

 Subscribers who renewed by January 29, 2020 qualified for one free Buddy Pass per subscriber seat, to be used for an additional ticket to any in-person or livestreamed show in the 2020-21 season.
 Early renewers received their Buddy Pass(es) when season subscription tickets were mailed in late July 2020.
 Call the box office to redeem your Buddy Pass for a ticket–the earlier the better and no later than 48 hours prior to your desired performance date.